 Exploration of branding ideas - ideation and improvisation using pen & paper.

 I initially toyed with a logo form suggesting a ball-joint and a socket, denoting the hip & knee surgery.
 This idea was quickly dropped as it seemed to add little to a positive conveyance of the brand.
 I felt a typographic approach might be a better design proposition.

 Choice of four for the client to choose from.

 Colour scheme: Olive Green (c3c27f) + Aqua Blue (6caab6)

 At this stage of the project, I used the lo-fi prototyping method as it offers an instant capture of ideas without getting sidetracked with software technicalities.

 12. HOME PAGE DESIGN

-One of the most time-consuming stages of the design process is the production and selection of images.
-For this project I used both original and stock photography.
+Generally, one of the most time-consuming stages of the design process is producing and selecting the right set of images.
+For this project, I used both original and stock photography.